-Find descriptions of specific intention actions on the Intentions page of the editor settings/preferences, where they are grouped according to the areas of their usage.
+Find descriptions of specific intention actions on the Intentions page of the editor Settings, where they are grouped according to the areas of their usage.
 Generally, intention actions can be divided into several categories, for example:

 - Create from usage

 This type of intention action creates new code items: classes, methods, and so on.
 They are smart enough to analyze your code and provide actions suitable for a particular case.
 The main concept behind this type is that you can begin using new things without declaring them first.
 You are not taken away from your current task for mundane minutiae like creating declarations, new files, and so on. which MPS handles while you keep focused.

 - Quick fixes

 This type of intention action responds to common coding mistakes: using an improper access modifier, or an expression of the wrong type, or missing resources, and so on.
 MPS catches these kinds of problems as you type, and provides a quick way to fix them using Intentions Actions with appropriate suggestions for the error.